 Insurance company initially offered victim $150,000.
 Davis secures $645,000 settlement.

-November 2015 Ron, a community health administrator, was walking in the crosswalk with the signal at the intersection of West Stewart and 4th St Northwest in Puyallup when the 23-year-old driver of a 2005 Chevy pickup truck making a left turn slammed into him.
-Ron was the victim of a serious crosswalk accident.
+In November 2015 our client Ron, a community health administrator, was walking in the crosswalk with the signal at the intersection of West Stewart and 4th St Northwest in Puyallup when the 23-year-old driver of a 2005 Chevy pickup truck making a left turn slammed into him.
+Ron was the victim of a serious pedestrian accident.

 Ron was lawfully in a marked crosswalk when he was struck.
 He was crossing with the Walk signal.
 He had the right-of-way and the driver had the duty to yield.

 After the collision Ron was unable to speak to any of the first responders.
 Central Pierce Medics transported him to Good Samaritan Hospital.
 Later that evening, his conditioned worsened and he was transported to Tacoma General Hospital.

 Ron had skull lacerations; intracranial hemorrhage; cerebral contusions; subarachnoid hemorrhage; traumatic subdural hematoma; occipital bone fracture; concussion; mild traumatic brain injury; dizziness; and a total loss of smell.